 SAML

-To create a workforce identity federation pool provider for your Okta app integration, using the SAML protocol, do the following:
+To create a workforce identity pool provider for your Okta app integration, using the SAML protocol, do the following:

 To save the SAML metadata for your Okta app, do the following: